Parvezkhan0/mcp-keyword-search-server/README.md

 - **Total match count** across the entire file
 - **Case-sensitive and case-insensitive** search modes

-Built using the official Model Context Protocol SDK, this server is fully compliant with MCP standards and can be easily integrated into any MCP-compatible client application.
+Built using the official Model Context Protocol SDK, this server is fully compliant with MCP standards & can be easily integrated into any MCP-compatible client application.

 ---